 4. How It Provides Banking Services

 The Fed is called the "bankers' bank."
-That is because each Reserve bank stores currency, processes checks and, most importantly, makes loans for its members to make their reserve requirement when needed.
-These loans are made through the discount window and are charged the discount rate (also set at the FOMC meeting).
+That is because each Reserve bank stores currency, processes checks, and most importantly, makes loans for its members to meet their reserve requirements when needed.
+These loans are made through the discount window and are charged the discount rate, one that is set at the FOMC meeting.
 This rate is lower than the fed funds rate and LIBOR.
 Most banks avoid using the discount window because there is a stigma attached.
 It is assumed the bank can't get loans from other banks.
 That's why the Federal Reserve is known as the bank of last resort.
-(Source: "Why Does the Fed Lend Money to Banks?"
-Board of Governors of the Federal Reserve System.)

 Congress originally designed the Fed to "provide for the establishment of Federal Reserve banks, to furnish an elastic currency, to afford means of rediscounting commercial paper, to establish a more effective supervision of banking in the United States, and for other purposes."
 Since then, Congress has enacted legislation to amend the Fed's powers and purpose.

 Technically, member commercial banks own the Federal Reserve.
 They hold shares of the 12 Federal Reserve banks.
 But that doesn't give them any power because they don't vote.
 Instead, the Board and FOMC make the Fed's decisions.
 The Fed is independent because those decisions are based on research.
 The president, U.S. Treasury Department, and Congress don't ratify its decisions.
 But, the board members are selected by the president and approved by Congress.
 That gives elected officials control over the Fed's long-term direction but not its day-to-day operations.